What personal information do I collect?

 Access to your contact details will be limited to people who need access so they can contact you about appointments.

-I may also use your contact details in third party software for purposes including booking appointments and posting prescriptions.
+I may also use your contact details in third party software for purposes including booking appointments, handling payments and posting prescriptions.

 I do not share your other personal information unless required to do so by an order of court or other legal authority or if it is necessary in the public interest.